 Why do hotels offer it?

 Not only are these items more cost-effective for hotels — you don't need much staff to tend to a few trays of bagels, pastries, and carafes of orange juice in the lobby — but it's also easier to manage than, say, cranking out omelets and flapjacks to order.
+(Of course, some hotels do serve a much larger, more involved, free breakfast.)
 And guests like the convenience of the food and the perceived value of getting something "for free."

 Why is it free?

 In the traditional American payment model, hotel guests enjoyed all their meals in the hotel's restaurant.
-The price of the meals were included along with room and board in one bill at the end of their stay.
+The price of the meals were included in one bill (room and board) at the end of their stay.

 However, as guests preferred making cheaper and more flexible dining arrangements, hotels started adapting a European-style plan where meals were no longer folded into the cost of their stay.
 Guests only paid for their room.